 In addition, more expensive co-ops are less liquid and will be harder for you to sell in the future compared to more reasonably priced units.
 Therefore, you must pay extra close attention to the comps if you’re buying an expensive co-op apartment.

 It’s good idea to exclude any co-ops from your search which have unreasonably restrictive sublet policies or a high seller flip tax.
 In addition to costing you money, a restrictive sublet policy and/or a high flip tax will make your apartment less desirable and therefore harder for you to sell in the future.
+You can experiment with the cost of a flip tax using Hauseit’s Interactive Co-op Flip Tax Calculator.

 A co-op’s policies on subletting and the flip tax are also a good indication of the general mentality of the co-op.
 For example, one large co-op in the West Village prohibits overnight guests if you’re not also staying in the apartment.
 If a co-op tries to micromanage your life in this way and prohibit you from letting friends spend a night in your home, how friendly and laid back do you think the neighbors are?